Southern California WeekendsPosted: February 5, 2014

 James had visited the convention center once before this trip, and was very glad to have this opportunity to see it without the Comic-Con crowds.

-The next morning we headed to Petco Park before heading back to Los Angeles.
-It has become a tradition to visit the sports complexes of every city we visit, we hope to see many more across the country on our travels.
+The next morning we headed to Petco Park before driving back to Los Angeles.
+It has become a tradition to visit the sports complexes of every city we visit, and we hope to see many more across the country on our travels.

 SAN JUAN CAPISTRANO:

-On a different trip south of Los Angeles we decided to stop by San Juan Capistrano.
-We did not stay for very long but were very glad to have the opportunity to visit the mission.
-If you ever find yourself in the area we strongly encourage a stop.
-We decided to pay for the audio guide tour as we walked through the entire mission.
+On a different trip south of Los Angeles, we decided to stop by San Juan Capistrano.
+We did not stay for very long, but were glad to have the opportunity to visit the mission.
+We decided to pay for the audio tour to guide us through the entire mission.

-This year with wedding planning it’s likely that we won’t be taking as many weekend getaways but we hope to find time at some point to explore at least a couple of new places in the upcoming months.
+With wedding planning, it’s likely that we won’t be taking as many weekend getaways this year.
+Perhaps we will find time to explore a few new places in the upcoming months.